microsoft/vcpkg-docs/vcpkg/examples/modify-baseline-to-pin-old-boost.md

+---
+title: Selecting Boost Versions as a Set
+description: Learn how to set versions across a library framework like Boost or Qt in vcpkg.
+---

 # Pin old Boost versions
 This document will teach you how to set versions of meta-packages like `boost` or `qt5`.